lnbits/lnbits/docs/guide/installation.md

 Then you can restart it and it will be using the new settings.

 You might also need to install additional packages or perform additional setup steps, depending on the chosen backend.
 See [the short guide](./wallets.md) on each different funding source.

+## Important note
+If you already have LNbits installed and running, we **HIGHLY** recommend you migrate to postgres!
+You can use the script and instructions on [this guide](https://github.com/talvasconcelos/lnbits-sqlite-to-postgres) to migrate your SQLite database to Postgres.

 # Additional guides